lulzzz/FluentDispatch-1/README.md

 After cloning this repository, you only need to execute this [script](https://github.com/bbougot/FluentDispatch/blob/master/Samples/Remote/DockerSetup.cmd) in Windows or this [script](https://github.com/bbougot/FluentDispatch/blob/master/Samples/Remote/DockerSetup.sh) if running Unix/Linux/macOS environments.
 Make sure you're using the latest version of Docker/Docker Compose.

-The results of each request is then accessible through Kibana under the index `sentiment` (http://localhost:5601) and monitoring is available through Grafana (http://localhost:3000).
+The results of each request is then accessible through Kibana (user: elastic / password: admin) under the index `sentiment` (http://localhost:5601) and monitoring is available through Grafana (http://localhost:3000).

 This sample demonstrates the ability to dispatch a workload to remote machines in order to guarantee a high availability.
 It works similarly to a load-balancer, but on the application level.